guilopgar/TumorMorphNER/README.md

-# TumorMorphNER
+# Tumor Morphology Mentions Detection in Spanish
-Automatic Detection of Tumor MorphologyMentions in Spanish Using Transformers
+Automatic Detection of Tumor Morphology Mentions in Spanish Using Transformers